guerrinharj/contact_list/README.md

 - If you're having trouble when opening on a DB management system (like Beekeeper, DBeaver, PG Admin, etc.), don't forget that you need to run the container and use `localhost` as your host.
 - If any role issues appear Don't be afraid to `pkill postgres` and `brew services stop postgresql` (If you're running in homebrew).
 - If you are having trouble with users accessing the DB, rebuild the container.

+## Request cURLs

+- Use `examples.txt` to get example of cURLs for requests.

 <h2>That's it.
 Happy coding :computer:</h2>